Main Content

 Estimated

-deaths from this disease will occur in the United States this year3,4
+deaths from this disease will occur in the United States this year2

-At any one time, more than 220,000 patients and their families are struggling with sarcoma.
+At any one time, more than 236,000 patients and their families are struggling with sarcoma.3,4

-Sarcoma is sometimes treatable by surgery, or by surgery with chemotherapy and/or radiation, but much of the time they are resistant to all of these approaches—thus the extreme need for new therapeutic options.
+Sarcoma is sometimes treatable by surgery, or by surgery with chemotherapy and/or radiation, but much of the time they are resistant to all of these approaches, which is why there is an extreme need for new therapeutic options.

 Soft Tissue Sarcoma (STS)